Pterostylis jonesii: Taxonomy and naming

 This greenhood was first formally described in 2006 by David Jones who gave it the name Bunochilus montanus and published the description in Australian Orchid Research.
 In 2007 Gary Backhouse changed the name to Pterostylis jonesii, rather than Pterostylis montana because that name was already in use for a New Zealand endemic.
 The specific epithet (jonesii) honours David Jones who published the original description.

 Distribution and habitat

-The montane leafy greenhood is only known from forest in the higher areas of north-eastern Victoria and southern New South Wales.
+Montane leafy greenhood is only known from forest in the higher areas of north-eastern Victoria and southern New South Wales.